California Lawmakers Must Face Rate Realities

 Get the Facts

-• State laws and mandates add 37% to the average electric bill for customers of investor-owned utilities including Southern California Edison, Pacific Gas & Electric and San Diego Gas & Electric.
+• According to a recent analysis, state laws and mandates add 37% to the average electric bill for customers of investor-owned utilities including Southern California Edison, Pacific Gas &Electric and San Diego Gas & Electric.

-• According a separate study from the California Public Advocate’s Office at the CPUC, customers without rooftop solar are paying more than $8.5 billion every year on their electric bills to subsidize customers who have rooftop solar systems.
+• According to a separate analysis from the California Public Advocates Office at the CPUC, customers without rooftop solar are paying more than $8.5 billion every year on their electric bills to subsidize customers who have rooftop solar systems.
 That adds 20% or almost $440 per year to every non-solar customer’s electric bill – primarily low-income families, seniors and renters.

-• Bill discounts for low-income customers, paying for energy efficiency programs, subsidies to upgrade school air conditioning and plumbing, wildfire prevention efforts, to name a few - all add more than $820 per year to the average electric bill.
+• In addition to the solar cost shift, bill discounts for low-income customers, paying for energy efficiency programs, subsidies to upgrade school air conditioning and plumbing, wildfire prevention efforts, to name a few - all add hundreds to customer electric bills.

 • Lawmakers can immediately reduce electric bills for millions of customers by eliminating many of these costly mandates on utility bills, scaling them back, or finding alternative ways to pay for them.

-• The California legislature continues to propose costly and risky proposals such as government controlled financing and operation of the electric system, restricting investments in system reliability, destabilizing utilities, and other harmful proposals.
+• The California legislature continues to propose costly and risky proposals such as government controlled financing and operation of the electric system, restricting investments in system reliability, and other harmful proposals.

-• Misguided legislation contributes to lower utility credit ratings and higher cost of capital – directly increasing customer electric bills by billions.
+• Misguided legislation contributes to lower utility credit ratings and higher borrowing costs to make critical infrastructure upgrades – directly increasing customer electric bills by billions.

 • These harmful proposals also threaten needed investments in electric system reliability, safety, wildfire prevention and clean energy.

-• Last year, California’s IOUs committed $9 billion of shareholder funds to strengthen the state Wildfire Fund and $6 billion in wildfire mitigation investments without earning a return.
+• Last year, California’s IOUs committed $9 billion of shareholder funds to strengthen the state Wildfire Fund and $6 billion in wildfire mitigation investments without earning a return on investment.

 • This is on top of the $10.5 billion utility shareholders contributed to the Wildfire Fund in 2019 and $5 billion in wildfire mitigation investments without a return.